PiFou86/pool-monitoring/README.md

 ## Architecture

 The architecture is designed around:

 - the microcontroler ESP32, as hardware
 - an integrated AP in ESP32, as web server
 - Home assitance with MQTT broker to pool frequently information to the phone cell

-THe programming language is written in C++ in PlatformIO These choises are based on recent and efficient desgin.
+The programming language is C++ in PlatformIO.
+These choises are based on recent and efficient desgin.

 The device can be configured by a web interface (first launch / WiFi connexion error / long press).